If you cannot find the answer to your question below, please e-mail firstname.lastname@example.org.

 No, members of winning teams are not eligible to participate as competitors again.
 All participants from finalist teams from the two prior years of the competition are ineligible.
 Members of the jury, the competition advisers, all employees and officials of the Urban Land Institute (ULI), and the employees, associate interns, and immediate family members of any of the aforementioned parties are ineligible to compete.

-Can a faculty adviser for the winning team of a previous competition serve as faculty adviser this year?
+Can a faculty advisor for the winning team of a previous competition serve as faculty advisor this year?

 Yes.
-There is no restriction on the eligibility of faculty advisers from year to year.
+There is no restriction on the eligibility of faculty advisors from year to year.